Updated November 19. 2018

 - Simplified UI

-For the primary benefit, you will notice the main menu items are scaled down.
-No items for Source Control, the Data Modeler, Migrations, or Data Miner.
+For the primary benefit, you will notice the main menu items are skinnier – no items for Source Control, the Data Modeler, Migrations, or Data Miner.
 These are not ‘bad’ things, but chances are you rarely use these features.
 You can in fact turn them off (and turn them on, as required.)

 Further Optimize Your SQL Developer Experience